First Time Home Buyer Guide: Programs and Requirements

 The Non-Occupying Co-Borrower Option: FHA and Freddie Mac Edition

-VA is an acronym for Veterans Administration.
+VA is an acronym for the Veterans Administration.
 As the name implies, these loans are offered to qualifying members of the military.
 The VA has a list of qualifications for people that either served actively in the military or in either the reserves or National Guard.
 Your loan officer can go over your service time and determine your eligibility.

 Another major selling point is that there is no mortgage insurance on VA loans.
 Most loan programs will charge mortgage insurance to borrowers if they pay less than 20% down at the time of purchase.
 However, VA has no such rule.